 What is a Nominal Account?

+A nominal account, sometimes called a temporary account, records transactions for one fiscal year.
+At year-end, its balance resets to zero, so you start the next period fresh.
 Nominal accounts primarily include income statement accounts such as revenues and expenses.
-Additionally, the income summary and dividends accounts, if utilized during the closing process, are also classified as temporary accounts.
+Additionally, the income summary and dividends accounts, if utilized during the closing process, also count as temporary accounts.

 What is a Real Account?